-No question is more important when buying commercial real estate than: "How much does it cost?"
+When buying commercial real estate, no question is more important than: "How much does it cost?"
 But the question is even more meaningful if you also have a good idea of how much the property is worth.
-Putting a value on commercial real estate is part science and part art, but thankfully there are several valuation methods at your disposal.
+Putting a value on commercial real estate is part science and part art, but there are several valuation methods at your disposal.

-Whether you plan to operate your business out of the property, use it to generate rental income, or fix and flip it, knowing the right amount to pay can make all the difference between a profitable and losing transaction.
+Whether you plan to run your business out of the property, use it to generate rental income or fix and flip it, knowing the right amount to pay can make all the difference between a profitable and losing transaction.

 The process to value commercial property can be quite complicated.
 Luckily, there are a few approaches to try out.
 It's important to assess commercial property value as the purchase and sale of property is largely dependent on this value.
 To help you estimate and complete a valuation of your commercial property, we've compiled the different approaches to use and the terminology you will need.